NebzHB/dependance.lib/pyenv.md

 The interesting part is `autoSetupVenv` which do the following:

-- Install needed apt packages for venv creation
+- install needed apt packages for venv creation
 - init pyenv and check if a new version of python must be installed or updated (based on `TARGET_PYTHON_VERSION` as before)
 - setup the venv (in `VENV_DIR` as before) with pyenv if required